ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_backup/README.md

 - Example: `/tmp/mas_backups`

 ### suite_backup_version
-Set version to override the default `YYMMDD-HHMMSS` timestamp version used in the name of the backup file.
+Set version to override the default `YYYYMMDD-HHMMSS` timestamp version used in the name of the backup file.

 - **Optional**
-- Default: `YYMMDD-HHMMSS` timestamp.
+- Default: `YYYYMMDD-HHMMSS` timestamp.
 - Environment Variable: `SUITE_BACKUP_VERSION`

 ### include_sls